Tracks and outputs the key-codes, ASCII values, and modifier-key values of key presses on the computer keyboard.

 Caps Lock key (on): Outputs 1152.
 Toggle = & 1024

 Windows Alt key: Outputs 2176.
-Toggle = & 2048 (on Windows the system uses this so it is not reported)
+Toggle = & 2048 (system uses this so it is only reported in conjunction with "cmd" or "ctrl" on Windows)

 Macintosh Option key: Outputs 2176.
 Toggle = & 2048